zaneaw/nest-auth/README.md

 # TODO:
-* Develop this for mobile
+* Sign in with either username or email
 * Federated logins from social providers

 <p align="center">